mwbowers/mwbowers.github.io/reference/datagate/datagate-common/read-sequential-mode.md

 ---
 title: ReadSequentialMode enum
-description: Specifies the mode for reading data sequentially.
+description: "Specifies the mode for reading data sequentially. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the mode for reading data sequentially.